Huey-Magoos-IT/magooos-site/memory-bank/decisionLog.md

   - Adding a "coming soon" indicator (rejected for simplicity)
 - **Consequences**: Focused UI with only production-ready features while preserving future options

+#### Decision 5: Fix Build Issues
+- **Choice**: Address ESLint errors and React Hooks warnings
+- **Rationale**: Ensure successful builds and deployments while following best practices
+- **Alternatives Considered**:
+  - Disabling ESLint rules (rejected as it would hide potential issues)
+  - Ignoring warnings (rejected as it could lead to bugs in the future)
+  - Restructuring components to avoid the issues (rejected as too complex for simple fixes)
+- **Consequences**: More reliable code that follows best practices and builds successfully

 ### Implementation
 1. Redesigned the top header section to include both the logo and brand name
 2. Removed the secondary HUEY TEAM section completely